The Vagrancy Act criminalises homeless people, but sadly its harm goes even deeper than that

 The second group to be punished were those in towns and cities who were homeless in that place but from elsewhere.
 There was a particular focus on Scots or Irish people deemed unwanted in England, but also anyone who was ‘wandering abroad and lodging in any barn or outhouse…or in the open air, or under a tent, or in any cart or waggon and not giving a good account of himself or herself’.

 In England and Wales these offences have survived the 195 years since the Act was passed, and the basic premise that people street homeless and/or begging can be seen as criminals is alive and well in 2019.
-The Act was repealed for Scotland and Northern Ireland in 1982.
+The Act was repealed for Scotland in 1982.

 There were 1,320 prosecuted under the Vagrancy Act in 2018 (the latest figures available).
 Whilst prosecution rates have more than halved since 2014, when new anti-social behaviour legislation was introduced, history shows we cannot simply wait for the Act to fizzle out.
 Numbers have fallen dramatically in the past, only to bounce back again.